greg-raven/Uncommon-Sense/_drafts/staging.md

 When they took the 4th Amendment, I was quiet because I didn't deal drugs.
 When they took the 6th Amendment, I was quiet because I am innocent.
 When they took the 2nd Amendment, I was quiet because I don't own a gun.
 Now they have taken the 1st Amendment, and I can only be quiet.
 Lyle Myhr

-You do not examine legislation in the light of the benefits it will convey if properly administered, but in the light of the wrongs it would do and the harm it would cause if improperly administered.
-Lyndon B. Johnson

-For more than six hundred years --- that is, since the Magna Carta in 1215 --- there has been no clearer principle of English or American constitutional law than that, in criminal cases, it is not only the right and duty of juries to judge what are the facts, what is the law, and what was the moral intent of the accused; but that it is also their right, and their primary and paramount duty, to judge the justice of the law, and to hold all laws invalid, that are, in their opinion, unjust, oppressive, and all persons guiltless in violating or resisting the execution of such laws.
-Lysander Spooner

-The principle that the majority have a right to rule the minority, practically resolves all government into a mere contest between two bodies of men, as to which of them shall be masters, and which of them slaves; a contest, that --- however bloody --- can, in the nature of things, never be finally closed, so long as man refuses to be a slave.
-Lysander Spooner

 The Rothschilds, and that class of money-lenders of whom they are the representatives and agents --- men who never think of lending a shilling to their next-door neighbors, for purposes of honest industry, unless upon the most ample security, and at the highest rate of interest --- stand ready, at all times, to lend money in unlimited amounts to those robbers and murderers, who call themselves governments, to be expended in shooting down those who do not submit quietly to being robbed and enslaved.
 Lysander Spooner